 I arrived in my cabin, pleasantly surprised to only see four berths.
-When I researched the code on my ticket, it was defined as “hard sleeper”, and those come in 6 per cabin.
-I pushed my backpack under one of the berths and found that I’d be sleeping in one of the upper beds for the next 36+ hours.
+When I researched the code on my ticket earlier that day, it was defined as “hard sleeper”, and those come in 6 per cabin.
+It turned out to be a “soft sleeper”.

 The family came well prepared: rice and chicken.
 And while I gently declined the offer to join them for dinner, we started a conversation.
 A bit of English by the mom, and some words I had picked up before.
 And, a lot of pointing and showing.

 The life on a train loses much of its excitement after dark.
 So by 9 pm, everybody found their sleeping place, and we shut off the lights.
 The monotone cadence of the train riding over the Vietnamese countryside helps me to sleep fast.

 Close to midnight, a Vietnamese voice came over the speakers.
 As this is the first day of Tet, the Vietnamese new year, the conductor was so kind to wish all of us on the train a happy new year. (at least, that’s what I assume he said…) Doing that over the PA system of the train was a questionable choice.
 And doing it at midnight, finishing the long public address with Abba’s “Happy New year” went a bit overboard.